Chime is a popular app that provides mobile banking services through its bank partners.

 Brigit is a cash advance app that also helps you manage your budget.
 Although the basic membership to Brigit is free, the free version won’t give you access to most of Brigit’s features.
 Brigit Plus costs $9.99 a month, and offers instant access to instant cash advances whenever you need them.

-Possible is limited to 20 specific states; you need a state-issued ID, three months of transaction history, and a positive checking account balance.
+Possible Finance offers installment loans with higher-than-average interest rates, but they’re less expensive than payday loans, and easier to repay.
+Possible is limited to 20 states; you need a state-issued ID, three months of transaction history, and a positive checking account balance.
 The fees vary by state, and you can borrow up to $500 and be repaid in multiple payments over several pay periods.
-This app reports to the three major credit bureaus allowing you to build credit history.
+This app reports to the three major credit bureaus, which allows you to build a credit history.

 Unfortunately, Possible says that it currently is not compatible with Chime.